-The Function of a CNA
+The Duties of a Nursing Assistant

-- Providing basic services to patients
+- Providing basic care to patients

-- Taking patient’s vital signs
+- Measuring patient’s vital signs

 - Maintaining a record of patient’s health status